rehanganapathy/gpt2-replicate/README.md

 <h1>GPT2 Training and Architecture Reproduction</h1>

-Followed along Karpathy's gpt2 reproduction, and there's a lot to learn here, really thankful. /n This approach uses Pytorch, and is a decoder only architecture.
+Followed along Karpathy's gpt2 reproduction, and there's a lot to learn here, really thankful. \n This approach uses Pytorch, and is a decoder only architecture.
 Tokens are trained to get the logits (B,T,C).
 The activation function used here is GELU (Better than RELU cause it isn't 0 when the neuron isn't fired).
 Parameters are shared at word embedding stage and at the classifcation stage(at the end).